 We offer a warm, kid-friendly waiting area, stocked with storybooks and toys for all ages.
 Our team will also offer your little one a fun face painting, and an exciting balloon animal of their choice!
 We give children all the time they need to build rapport with our dentists and adjust to the dental environment.
 Dr. Sunnshine has a natural way with children, and our whole staff is trained to be gentle and engaging.

 We recommend your child’s first dental appointment be schedule as soon as possible after they cut their first tooth.
-That way we can ensure their smile stays healthy from the very beginning!
+Our kids dentistry program ensures their smile stays healthy from the very beginning!

 The American Academy of Pediatric Dentists (AAPD) advises that children be seen for a checkup every 6 months.
 These visits allow Dr. Welton to closely monitor new changes in your child’s mouth and ensure that you, as a parent, have the information you need to promote continued oral health in your child.
 Dr. Welton may suggest additional checkups if your child is more susceptible to cavities, or if your child is showing signs of orthodontic problems.